How I Inspired Students to Explore Their Future Through Engaging Design

 Card Sorting Workshop to Map Student Navigation

-After developing the proto-personas and UI strategy, I collaborated with the project lead to facilitate two card sorting workshops with MOE stakeholders: the first focused on the Primary website and the second was on Secondary and Pre-U. Given our heuristic evaluation findings, it was crucial to align on the IA.
+After developing the proto-personas and UI strategy, I collaborated with the project lead to facilitate two card sorting workshops with teachers and stakeholders: the first focused on the Primary portal and the second was on Secondary and Pre-U. Given our heuristic evaluation findings, it was crucial to align on the IA.

-We began laying out a proposed navigation and content structure, for each website, then refined it with MOE stakeholders.
+We began laying out a proposed navigation and content structure for each portal, then refined it with teachers.
 This hands-on approach allowed them to physically manipulate the site structure while keeping student needs at the centre of our discussions.

-A snippet of the IA card sorting workshop for the Primary website.
+A snippet of the IA card sorting workshop for the Primary portal.

-We iterated our designs based on the workshop findings and created slides outlining how we improved the IA on each page:
+We iterated our designs based on the workshop findings and shared how we improved the IA on each page:

-Presenting the before and after (proposed) IA.
-This sample focuses on Secondary and Pre-U.
+The before and after (proposed) IA.
+This sample focuses on Secondary & Pre-U.

 Through this collaborative process, we were able to propose a restructured IA that not only improved navigation but also enhanced content organisation to better serve students at different educational stages.
 The resulting "to-be" structure addressed key pain points identified in our proto-personas, such as needing structured guidance on education pathways, while supporting the overall goal of making the platform more engaging and intuitive for all users.